Adult woman spraying plants in garden to protect from diseases

 Homemade Soaps for Insects

 What type of soap should I use?
 The best type of soap to use is dishwashing type soap, particularly Dawn dishwashing soap.
-Typically about 2-3 tbs. per gallon of water will do the trick.
+Typically about 2-3 tbs.
+One gallon of water will do the trick.

-Mix it in a gallon container then pour it into your spray bottle.
+Mix it in a gallon container, then pour it into your spray bottle.
 Save the rest for future sprayings.
 Do not reuse after 6 months of storage.
 It will become less effective after 6 months.

 How to use insecticidal soaps